Bus fare Babies

 What’s happened so far

-The community of Bodium have welcomed this project in their village.
+The community of Bodium welcomed this project in their village.
 Their letter dated 5th September 2007 reads:

 RE: Request and agreement